rdhariwal/csvTosqlQ/readme.md

 );
 ````

-Import csv file again but now in an existing table with population as Int and no headers
+Import csv file again but now in an existing table with population as Int and no headers (if table already exists then first row of csv becomes first data row of the table)
 ````
 .import city_no_headers.csv cities
 ````